 Located in one of the premiere districts in Atlanta, the Buckhead Theatre is the city’s most intimate venue featuring some of the biggest names in show business.
 Formerly a movie house, the site now plays host to comedic performances, musical acts, Broadway productions, comedy, and even private events and public lectures.

-Shakespeare is often synonymous with live theater, and Atlanta has an entire venue dedicated to his works.
+The Atlanta Shakespeare is often synonymous with live theater, and Atlanta has an entire venue dedicated to his works.
 Here you can watch top-notch performances on some of the most famous Shakespearian plays.
 With only 200 seats in the entire theater, it’s easy to feel like you’re a part of the action.

 Enriching lives while having fun, this theater has a community mission.
 Aside from live performances, they are heavily involved in community outreach and education, spreading the love of music and theater to audience members of every age.
 Their new theater brings audiences closer to the stage than ever—there’s never a bad seat in the house!